2018 NHL Brand Power Rankings

 Category 8.
 Fanbase Confidence

 This is probably the category that is the closest to measure the core of a brand: the public’s perception of the organization.
-For this, we used the rankings from an article from the Hockey News back in July that used their own methodology to create their rankings of the confidence each fanbase has in their team.
+For this, we used the annual Dom Luszczyszyn rankings on The Athletic from back in July that used their own methodology to create their rankings of the confidence each fanbase has in their team.

-There’s an argument to be made that the more passionate fans are more likely to voice displeasure with their team, but that would theoretically be measured through the previous category.
+There’s an argument to be made that the more passionate fans are more likely to voice displeasure with their team, but that would theoretically be measured through the previous category, so we won’t make that argument here.

 Category 9.
 Net Worth